Amephest/awesome-makerdao/README.md

 ## Official Meetings
 - General Community Meeting: [Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=America%2FLos_Angeles) | [Video Playlist](https://www.youtube.com/playlist?list=PLLzkWCj8ywWP1NPbyf69PUUCus_KsG7FI)

+The Community Meeting is the place for general discussion about MakerDAO and it's ecosystem.
+There is where events, DAI adoption announcements, progress updates, product demos, and general requests are made.
+It is held on Google hangouts, and it is open to everyone.

 - Scientific Governance and Risk Meeting: [Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=America%2FLos_Angeles) | [Video Playlist](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan) | [Audio Playlist](https://soundcloud.com/makerdao/sets/governance-and-risk)

+The scientific Governance and Risk Meetings is where the MakerDAO community discussious the future of the MakerDAO protocol.
+Here, the community discusses the price, supply and demand of DAI, the stabiliy fee, collateral tyles, and other risk management topics.
+It is held on Google hangouts, and it is open to everyone.

 - [Weekly Meetings Schedule](https://www.reddit.com/r/MakerDAO/comments/8xvsiy/new_weekly_meetings_schedule/)

 ## Beginner Guides